skullanbones/mpeg2ts/README.md

 ```
 where VERBOSE is the maximum log output as compared to NONE which generates no output.
 The default log output file is `mpeg2ts_log.csv` in csv style for easier use.

-## Building (CMake)
+## Building
 To simplify the crosscompile process we use CMake.
-Under Linux just do this:
+Under Linux, Mac and Windows just do this:
 ```Bash
 mkdir build
 cd build/